 Coping with Panic Attacks, PTSD, and Meltdowns

-The very first thing you need to know, is that you are not alone.
-Hundreds of us are struggling with our mental health.
-There is no shame in this, it just means you are human.
-You should feel proud for seeking help and resources.
 I have struggled with CPTSD and anxiety or a number of years, but so often mental illness is not given the same weight that more ‘physical’ conditions are.
 I am still learning to unlearn the coping mechanisms that I have developed, such as intense self criticism when my mental illnesses flare up.
 I don’t want to get into the gory details, but I do want to share some resources that I have found useful for anxiety, panic attacks, thought sprials, flashbacks, etc!
 So, here goes!

 • A Guide to Neurodivergent Meltdowns - Anyone can have a meltdown.
 This guide is also helpful for overwhelm, panic attacks and other mental illnesses/neurodiverse conditions, not just ADHD and Autism!
 This website has lots of other fantastic resources too, so I hope it is of use to you.

 • Talking to a trusted person - The number one thing that helps me is talking things through, whether to my brother, my mum, my sister-in-love(s), a friend, or Tonks, my dog!
 I realise that not everyone has a loving and trustworthy support network, but one of the best things you can do is grow one, and make sure you reach out to them when you need to.
 There are plenty of online communities that offer support (you can join our very own Communi-tea here!)
 Even if you feel completely isolated and like there is nobody you can talk to, I promise that you are not alone, and that people care about you.
 I am one of them!
+Email me at teawithhb@gmail.com if you need free access to our communi-tea discord.

 • Kuddly Weighted Blanket - After asking our communi-tea what helps them with anxiety, many of you recommended weighted blankets- specifically the brand Kuddly!
 I reached out to them, and they were kind enough to not only gift me a weighted blanket but also create a discount code especially for you!
 Use BLOSSOM15 for 15% off both their Weighted Blankets variants (4.7 & 7kg).
 I have found their 7kg weighted blanket very comforting for its swaddling effect, it is incredibly soft and the weight is evenly distributed.
 Please note that if you have chronic pain, a connective tissue disorder, or a joint condition, you might need help carrying it and moving it!
 I have mine on my bed so I can move it around easily when I need it, rather than storing it elsewhere.
 Check out this video on the science behind weighted blankets!